cirqlab/cirqlab/_posts/2022-01-26-ugrainium.md

 ## What's Next

  - Use singular value decomposition to measure ingredient spread and use the information to select more ideal ingredients

+## Log

+2022.02.15
+ - Bulk Pumpkin Spice from McCormick was on a post holiday sale at the local restaurant supply store.
+Since eggnog was good over the holidays, I'd thought it might be fun to give pumpkin spice a try for a Ugrainium flavoring.
+The first try was with 10 ml of pumpkin spice in 400 g of Ugrainium for the day.
+The result was a little strong.
+Am now trying 5 ml instead.

+2022.01.05
+ - Started adding 5 ml of Tumeric to the Ugrainium during the daily mixing.
+The color is much more appealing and warm, plus the tumeric supposidly can increase the antioxidant capacity of the body.